bcgov/platform-developer-docs/sysdig-monitor-create-alert-channels.md

 description: Describes how to configure alerts and notifications for a team in Sysdig Monitor.

-keywords: sysdig, monitoring, openshift monitoring, developer guide, team guide, team, configure
+keywords: sysdig, monitoring, openshift monitoring, developer guide, team guide, team, configure, alerts, notifications

 page_purpose: Details the steps for setting up notification channels and configuring them in Sysdig Monitor and RocketChat.